Filco306/serving-model-template/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Some other nice tricks

-Say you have used this for a while and have several projects with this layout, but need to change all the

-- Change all `.pre-commit-config.yaml` to a newer version existing on your laptop:
-``find . -name ".pre-commit-config.yaml" -print -exec cp PATH_TO_NEW_FILE/.pre-commit-config.yaml {} \; ``
-**WARNING: This will change all .pre-commit-config.yaml files in the folder you are in to the newer version.
-If you have other projects not from this template, I would perhaps not use this command.**

 ## Contact information for the distributor or programmer

 [Filip Cornell](mailto:c.filip.cornell@gmail.com?subject=Regarding%20your%20awesome%20repo)